Social housing’s lead widens slightly in Seattle

 The only funding item included in the measure asserts that, if passed, the city of Seattle would be required to provide startup funds, estimated at about $750,000, for the first 18 months to pay for office space and two staff members.

 Initiative 135 was the only measure on Seattleite’s ballots.
-A $253 million Enumclaw School District bond was the only other election held in King County on Tuesday night.
+A $253 million Enumclaw School District bond was the only other measure in Tuesday’s special election in King County.
 That is currently failing with 75% of Enumclaw voters saying “no.”